 Resources › For Students and Parents What Calculators Are Allowed on the ACT?
-Share Flipboard Email Print Comstock Images / Getty Images For Students and Parents Test Prep ACT Test Prep Test Prep Strategies Test Registration Study Skills SAT Test Prep GRE Test Prep LSAT Test Prep Certifications Homework Help Private School College Admissions College Life Graduate School Business School Law School Distance Learning View More By Allen Grove College Admissions Expert Ph.D., English, University of Pennsylvania M.A., English, University of Pennsylvania B.S., Materials Science & Engineering and Literature, MIT Dr. Allen Grove is an Alfred University English professor and a college admissions expert with 20 years of experience helping students transition to college. our editorial process Facebook Facebook Twitter Twitter Allen Grove Updated July 25, 2018 Calculators are allowed, but not required, on the math section of the ACT.
-All math questions can technically be answered without a calculator, most test-takers find that a calculator helps them complete the math section faster and more accurately.
+Share Flipboard Email Print Comstock Images / Getty Images For Students and Parents Test Prep ACT Test Prep Test Prep Strategies Test Registration Study Skills SAT Test Prep GRE Test Prep LSAT Test Prep Certifications Homework Help Private School College Admissions College Life Graduate School Business School Law School Distance Learning View More By Allen Grove College Admissions Expert Ph.D., English, University of Pennsylvania M.A., English, University of Pennsylvania B.S., Materials Science & Engineering and Literature, MIT Dr. Allen Grove is an Alfred University English professor and a college admissions expert with 20 years of experience helping students transition to college. our editorial process Facebook Facebook Twitter Twitter Allen Grove Updated May 31, 2020 Calculators are allowed, but not required, on the math section of the ACT.
+All math questions can technically be answered without a calculator, but most test-takers find that a calculator helps them complete the math section faster and more accurately.
 Not all calculators are allowed in the ACT testing room.
 Before test day, review this list of accepted and banned calculators and make sure that yours is on the "approved" list.
 Four-Function Calculators: Allowed Panpreeda Mahaly / EyeEm / Getty Images A simple four-function calculator costs just a few dollars and will handle nearly any calculation you're likely to make during the ACT.
 A model such as the Texas Instruments TI1503SV handles addition, subtraction, multiplication, and division.
 It also has a square root function.
 All standalone four-function calculators are allowed on the ACT.
 You can even use a printing four-function calculator as long as you remove the paper from the device before the exam.
 If the screen on your calculator is tilted outward, keep in mind that the exam proctors may seat you towards the back of the room to avoid anyone else seeing your screen.
 Important Note: A four-function calculator built into a cell phone, tablet, or laptop computer is NOT allowed.
 Scientific Calculators: Allowed (With Exceptions) Photography taken by Mario Gutiérrez. / Getty Images Most scientific calculators are allowed on the ACT.
 Many of these calculators can be purchased for under $10.
-Scientific calculators have many more functions than a simple four-function calculator.
-Most of these extra functions are not relevant to the ACT, but they may come in handy for a problem or two.
+Although scientific calculators have far more functions than a simple four-function calculator, most of these extra functions are not relevant to the ACT.
+Still, you may find them handy for a problem or two.
 Scientific calculators typically have a screen that displays one to two lines of text.
 (If the screen is larger, it's probably a graphing calculator and may not be allowed.)
-If your scientific calculator has a built-in or downloadable computer algebra system, it most likely will not be allowed on the ACT.
+If your scientific calculator has a built-in or downloadable computer algebra system, it most likely will not be allowed in the ACT testing room.
 Graphing Calculators: Some Allowed, Some Banned John Jones / Flickr / CC BY 2.0 Older graphing calculators, such as the one pictured here, are generally allowed when taking the ACT.
-However, your calculator has a built-in or downloadable computer algebra system, it will not be allowed.
+However, if your calculator has a built-in or downloadable computer algebra system, it will not be allowed unless the algebra functionality can be removed.
 Here are some of the graphing calculator models that are not allowed in the ACT testing room: Banned Texas Instruments Models: TI-89, TI-92, and TI-Nspire CASBanned Hewlett-Packard Models: HP Prime, HP 48GII, and all models that begin with 40G, 49G, and 50GBanned Casio Models: FX-CP400 (ClassPad 400), ClassPad 300, Class Pad 330, Algebra FX 2.0, and models that begin with CFX-9970G.
 Remember that this list is not exhausted.
 Check your own calculator to find out whether it has a forbidden computer algebra system.
 Phone/Tablet/Laptop Calculators: Banned Jlende / Getty Images You cannot use any calculator that's part of your cell phone, tablet, laptop or any other communication device.
 Even if the calculator itself is as basic and four-function as can be, it will not be allowed in the testing room.
-In addition, any calculator that has a typewriter keyboard in QWERTY format is not allowed, because these devices are commonly computers as well as calculators.
+In addition, any calculator that has a typewriter keyboard in QWERTY format is not allowed because these devices are commonly computers as well as calculators.
 Calculator Modifications Some calculators are allowed in the test room as long as you make modifications to them before test day.
-Calculators with a printing function must have their paper removed.Calculators that make noise must be silencedCalculator with any kind of external cord must have cord detached.Programmable calculators must have all documents and algebra programs removed.Calculators with an infrared data port must have the port covered with opaque tape.
+Calculators with a printing function must have their paper removed.Calculators that make noise must be silencedCalculator with any kind of external cord must have the cord detached.Programmable calculators must have all documents and algebra programs removed.Calculators with an infrared data port must have the port covered with opaque tape.